Getting Started with: Git, GitHub, and GitHub pages

 e049541..ee2cb7d main -> main

-1. Now that git is working, you can modify and update your local repository, and then manually push updates to your remote.
+10. Now that git is working, you can modify and update your local repository, and then manually push updates to your remote.
 To practice these steps, make some changes to your local repository; for example, by editing into your README.md file.
+If you prefer a different text editor than nano, replace it with your preferred editor

 $ git add .

-1. Then commit the changes with a short but descriptive message
+11. Commit the changes by typing a short but descriptive message

 $ git commit -m "added example changes to the README file"